International Education Program Policies:

 The course instructor will be on-site at the American/International overseas school for approximately two weeks.
 During this period each student must organize their own out of class commitments so that there is ample time available to attend all classes and complete the required assignments.
 This provides an excellent opportunity for students and faculty to work with one another in a wide range of situations.
 The availability of the instructor for counseling and one-on-one discussion during much of the day is a unique feature.

 All students must complete a project approved by the course instructor during the on-site instruction phase.
 This activity will be a direct outgrowth of the course, utilizing the concepts, techniques, and course materials for the improvement of learning experiences at the classroom, division or school level where the teacher is assigned.

 Portfolio Requirement for a master’s degree in the International Education Programs

 As a culminating experience, each matriculated student, in the International Education Program (IEP) and Framingham State University is required to complete a portfolio to be submitted at the end of the final course and sent to the C Louis Cedrone Center at Framingham State University.

 The portfolio is reviewed by a faculty committee of The International Education Program to determine if it has met the requirements stated above and will receive a Pass/Fail grade.
 It will be filed in the C. Louis Cedrone International Education Center at Framingham State University.
 Students should submit the portfolio within thirty days after their final course.
 The degree will not be granted until the portfolio has been graded and approved.

 The Standard Program

-Candidates for the degree take all nine courses in succession.
+Candidates for the degree take all courses in succession.
 Each course requires completion of a project which is a direct outgrowth of the course and is completed during the class phase of the instructional program.
 The purpose of the project is to utilize course materials, concepts, and techniques in improving the learning experience at the classroom, department, or school level.
 The project must be approved by the course instructor.

 Requests for Transcripts